IndexCoop/index-coop-smart-contracts/README.md

 ### Run Contract Tests

-`yarn test` to run compiled contracts
+`yarn test` to run compiled contracts (executes on network localhost, you need to have `yarn chain` running)

-OR `yarn test:clean` if contracts have been typings need to be updated
+OR `yarn test:clean` if contract typings need to be updated

+### Run Integration Tests

+`yarn chain:fork:ethereum` in one terminal to run chain fork. replace ethereum with polygon or optimism if needed, see package.json

+`yarn test:integration:ethereum` in another terminal, replace chain again as needed

+To run an individual test on e.g. a later block, use (replace path):
+`LATESTBLOCK=15508111 INTEGRATIONTEST=true VERBOSE=true npx hardhat test ./test/integration/ethereum/flashMintWrappedIntegration.spec.ts --network localhost`

 ### Run Coverage Report for Tests